gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

 _Operational Instructions_

-Answer to the questions on the exam sheet offline, on your personal computer, following these operational instructions: download the exam sheet on your personal computer;
+Answer to the questions on the exam sheet offline, on your personal computer, following these operational instructions:
+- download the exam sheet on your personal computer;
-move the exam sheet downloaded to the Exams sub-folder of your class folder (IT_For_Business_And_Finance_2019_20\Exams); (see Prerequisites) open the exam sheet using the Jupyter Notebook app of the Anaconda Navigator (see Prerequisites);
+- move the exam sheet downloaded to the Exams sub-folder of your class folder (IT_For_Business_And_Finance_2019_20\Exams); (see Prerequisites)
+- open the exam sheet using the Jupyter Notebook app of the Anaconda Navigator (see Prerequisites);
-answer to the exam questions directly on the exam sheet;
+- answer to the exam questions directly on the exam sheet;
-save the exam sheet completed;
+- once done, save and download (as Notebook) the exam sheet completed;
-once done (and before the end of the exam time window): upload the exam sheet as an attachement of this assignment section.
+- before the end of the exam time window: upload the exam sheet as an attachement, using the dedicated upload form.
-Please note: only exam sheets received as attachement of this assignment section will be accepted and graded.

 _Prerequisites_